AllenInstitute/ipfx/docs/download_data.rst

 In turn, the experiment metadata table includes information about the experimental conditions for each cell("specimen_id" column).
-This table could be used to select the desired cells satisfying a particular experimental conditions.
+This table could be used to select the desired cells satisfying particular experimental conditions.
 Then, given the desired "specimen_ids", you can find the corresponding DANDI urls of these data from the file manifest.

 IPFX includes a utility that provides file manifest and experiment data of the published archives.